What is vibe coding? The plain-English guide for 2026

 Claude Code

 Anthropic's CLI tool.
 80% of Claude Code's own codebase was written by Claude Code.
-That says something.
-Powerful for experienced developers who live in the terminal.
-Not approachable for non-technical users.
+Which tells you where the tool is headed.
+Powerful for experienced developers who live in the terminal, but steep learning curve for non-technical users.
 For a deeper look at how tools like Claude Code fit into the broader landscape of autonomous development, read our guide on what AI coding agents are.

-For the full breakdown with pricing, feature matrices, and detailed use case recommendations: Best vibe coding tools in 2026.
+For the full breakdown with pricing and feature matrices: Best vibe coding tools in 2026.

 The vibe coding mistakes that kill projects